The Importance of Security Patches and Updates

 In this post, we will discuss some of the major hacks and exploits that have happened in the most recent years.
 This will not only educate you on the type of ransomware and malware out there, but it will highlight the importance of security patches and updates and how they can effectively remove security vulnerabilities.

-One of the biggest, if not the biggest, ransomware attack in history was caused by WannaCry.
-It took down more than 300,000 computers across 150 countries, at the time the attack was unprecedented in scale according to Europol.
-This attack was launched by using the EternalBlue exploit, which exploited the vulnerability in SMB V1 (Server Message Block) protocol of Windows.
+One of the biggest, if not the biggest, ransomware attacks in history was caused by WannaCry.
+It took down more than 300,000 computers across 150 countries, at the time the attack was unprecedented in scale, according to Europol.
+WannaCry launched his attack by using the EternalBlue exploit, which exploited the vulnerability in the SMB V1 (Server Message Block) protocol of Windows.
 It would eventually be thwarted four days later when Microsoft released a patch to end the pandemic.

 Soon after WannaCry, another massive ransomware attack called NotPetya hit the scene.
 This used the same vulnerability as WannaCry to spread itself with an addition of the Mimi Katz routine.

 Ironically, after WannaCry ended the security patches for all these vulnerabilities were available before they got exploited by the attackers.
 The victims of NotPetya were the users who hadn’t applied the security patches from WannaCry.